What Documents Do I Need for Mortgage Approval?

 - Completed gift letter

-- Proof of donor’s ability (bank statement)
+- Proof of donor’s ability to give (bank statement)

 - Copy of the transfer (Zelle, check, wire, etc.)